MartinThoma/MartinThoma.github.io/_posts/2015-05-19-get-a-feeling-for-energy.md

 who would otherwise use kersene lamps.
 It is basically only a 12kg weight, lifted and put on the gravity light.
 When the weight goes down again it pulls a cord.
 This cord makes an electric motor which generates electricity for LEDs.
+If you lift the weight 1.83m, the light lasts for about 20 minutes.

 I wondered how much weight I would need to lift (assuming 100% efficiency) to power my computer for 8 hours.